poqudrof/Soby/README.md

 ### How to use ?  (linux)

- 1. Install our custom version of Processing : https://github.com/poqudrof/processing/releases/download/3.0-svg/processing-svg.tar.gz
+ 1. Install the latest [custom version](https://github.com/poqudrof/processing/releases) of Processing.
  2. Install the [processing Video library](https://github.com/processing/processing-video) and GStreamer if you are on linux.
- 3. Install Jruby Art, follow the instructions there : [https://github.com/ruby-processing/JRubyArt]
+ 3. Install Jruby Art, follow the [instructions](https://github.com/ruby-processing/JRubyArt)
  4. Install Soby using rubygems : `gem install soby`
  5. Clone the repository.
- 6. Try out an example: `cd Soby/examples/video ; jruby start.rb`  .
+ 6. Try out an example: `cd Soby/examples/video ; soby presentation.svg`  .

+Soby can have up to two arguments, the first one is the presentation to load, the second is optional is the screen on which to run the presentation.
-Please remember this library is in its early development stage.
+Please remember this program is in its early development stage.

 ### How to use (Windows & Mac)